2018 “Conquer the Dam” 5K

-Aging & Family Services is proud to announce that we will be hosting our sixth annual “Conquer the Dam” 5K fundraising run/walk at Jennings Randolph Lake on Saturday, May 13, 2017.
+Aging & Family Services is proud to announce that we will be hosting our seventh annual “Conquer the Dam” 5K fundraising run/walk at Jennings Randolph Lake on Saturday, May 12, 2018.
 Proceeds from this event will support the Meals on Wheels program of Mineral County.
 The highlight of this event is that runners and walkers will travel over the dam and spillway, which are normally closed to public travel.
 “Conquer the Dam” is one of the most scenic 5Ks in our area.
 Louie Kitzmiller, race director stated, “We are anticipating a record turnout, and we hope that the community will take advantage of this opportunity to support the Meals on Wheels program, a cause and a location that is worth the drive.”
-The 2016 event drew a record crowd 150 competitors from around the tri-state area.
+The 2017 event drew a crowd of over 120 competitors from around the tri-state area.

 A concurrent fun walk will be held.
 Participants will have an opportunity to walk across the Jennings Randolph Dam.

 The Meals on Wheels Program of Mineral County assists people who are homebound by providing a hot, nutritious meal each weekday.
 Designed to help prevent unnecessary institutionalization, this program helps the frail elderly maintain independence and avoid social isolation.